EladArmoni/Tic-Tac-Toe/README.md

 ## Getting Started

 The project aims to create an online Tic-Tac-Toe game using React.
-The game includes basic functions like starting a game, handling player moves, and determining the game results.
+The game includes basic functions like starting a game, handling player moves, determining game results, and advanced features such as bombs that remove a column or a row, and random squares appearing on the board.

 ### Solution